magento/merchdocs/src/cms/editor-widget.md

    ![Editor toolbar - Insert Widget]({% link images/images/editor-toolbar/editor-menu-widget-button.png %} "Insert Widget"){: .zoom}
    _Insert widget icon_

-   If you do not have Page Builder and prefer to work with the code, click <span class="btn">Show / Hide Editor</span>.
+   If you do not have Page Builder enabled and prefer to work with the code, click <span class="btn">Show / Hide Editor</span>.
 Position the insertion point in the text where you want the widget to appear.
 Then, click <span class="btn">Insert Widget</span>.

 1. Choose the **Widget Type**.